jayminwest/project-mosaic-template/ai_docs/implementation-plan.md

     - [ ] Ensure all commands are properly formatted for copy-paste

   - [ ] Ensure ai_docs/ directory is current and comprehensive:
-    - [ ] Audit all existing documentation for accuracy
+    - [ ] Audit all existing documentation for accuracy:
+      - [ ] Review `ai_docs/PROJECT_MOSAIC_OVERVIEW.md` for alignment with current project goals
+      - [ ] Verify `ai_docs/architecture.md` matches the implemented system architecture
+      - [ ] Check `ai_docs/customization.md` for outdated customization instructions
+      - [ ] Validate `ai_docs/email-configuration.md` against current email implementation
+      - [ ] Confirm `ai_docs/stripe-configuration.md` reflects current Stripe integration

-    - [ ] Update any outdated information
+    - [ ] Update any outdated information:
+      - [ ] Update `ai_docs/implementation-plan.md` to reflect completed tasks and current status
+      - [ ] Revise `ai_docs/template-requirements.md` based on implemented features
+      - [ ] Update `ai_docs/glossary.md` with new terms and concepts

-    - [ ] Add missing documentation for new features
+    - [ ] Add missing documentation for new features:
+      - [ ] Create `ai_docs/ai-service-guide.md` for AI service layer documentation
+      - [ ] Create `ai_docs/ai-service-api.md` for comprehensive API reference
+      - [ ] Create `ai_docs/prompt-management-guide.md` for prompt system documentation
+      - [ ] Create `ai_docs/troubleshooting-guide.md` for common issues and solutions
+      - [ ] Create `ai_docs/configuration-reference.md` for configuration system documentation

-    - [ ] Create a comprehensive index of all documentation
+    - [ ] Create a comprehensive index of all documentation:
+      - [ ] Create `ai_docs/README.md` as the main navigation hub
+      - [ ] Organize documentation by categories (Getting Started, Configuration, Services, etc.)
+      - [ ] Include brief descriptions of each document
+      - [ ] Add links to related external resources

-    - [ ] Ensure consistent formatting across all files
+    - [ ] Ensure consistent formatting across all files:
+      - [ ] Standardize heading levels (H1 for title, H2 for sections, etc.)
+      - [ ] Use consistent code block formatting with language specification
+      - [ ] Implement consistent use of lists, tables, and other formatting elements
+      - [ ] Add a table of contents to longer documents

-    - [ ] Add cross-references between related documents
+    - [ ] Add cross-references between related documents:
+      - [ ] Link from `ai_docs/architecture.md` to service-specific guides
+      - [ ] Add "Related Documents" sections at the end of each file
+      - [ ] Link from API references to usage guides and vice versa
+      - [ ] Connect troubleshooting guide to relevant service documentation

-    - [ ] Include more code examples and usage patterns
+    - [ ] Include more code examples and usage patterns:
+      - [ ] Add complete, runnable code examples for each service
+      - [ ] Include common usage patterns and best practices
+      - [ ] Provide examples for both basic and advanced use cases
+      - [ ] Show integration examples between different services

-    - [ ] Create specialized documentation for AI assistance
+    - [ ] Create specialized documentation for AI assistance:
+      - [ ] Create `ai_docs/ai-assisted-development.md` with LLM prompting strategies
+      - [ ] Document effective prompting patterns for code generation
+      - [ ] Include examples of AI-assisted debugging and refactoring
+      - [ ] Add guidance for working with AI tools like Aider and GitHub Copilot

-    - [ ] Add troubleshooting guides for common issues
+    - [ ] Add troubleshooting guides for common issues:
+      - [ ] Document common AI service errors and solutions
+      - [ ] Add Stripe integration troubleshooting
+      - [ ] Include email configuration troubleshooting
+      - [ ] Add deployment and environment setup troubleshooting

-    - [ ] Ensure all configuration options are documented
+    - [ ] Ensure all configuration options are documented:
+      - [ ] Document all environment variables in `ai_docs/environment-variables.md`
+      - [ ] Create comprehensive reference for theme configuration
+      - [ ] Document all feature flags and their effects
+      - [ ] Include configuration examples for different scenarios

 ## Phase 7: AI Dashboard Integration